-At the end of October 117 AD Hadrian arrived in Ancyra (modern Ankara, Turkey), the chief city of the province of Galatia.
-The Emperor was travelling back to Rome via the Danube regions and probably reached the Galatian capital by the end of the month, as suggested by the itinerary inscription found in Rome (see previous posts here).
+At the end of October 117, Hadrian arrived in Ancyra (modern Ankara, Turkey), the chief city of the province of Galatia.
+The Emperor was travelling back to Rome via the Danube region.
+He probably reached the Galatian capital by the end of October, as suggested by the itinerary inscription found in Rome (see previous posts here).

-At Ancyra the Emperor was received at the expense of Latinius Alexander, a leading citizen of Ancyra and a descendant of the Galatian kings.
+At Ancyra, the Emperor was received at the expense of Latinius Alexander, a leading citizen of Ancyra and a descendant of the Galatian kings.
+Alexander provided supplies to the citizens and donated to the city the funds needed to accommodate the “greatest emperor Caesar Traianus Hadrianus Augustus on his visit, and of his sacred armies”.
 His generosity was recorded on the base of a statue set up in honour of his daughter Latinia Cleopatra (IGR 3.208).
-Alexander provided supplies to the citizens and donated to the city the funds needed for the accommodation of the “greatest emperor Caesar Traianus Hadrianus Augustus on his visit, and of his sacred armies”.

-Located in the highlands of central Anatolia, Ancyra has a long history dated back to the Bronze Age.
-The oldest settlements in the area of modern Ankara belong to the Hatti civilization which was succeeded by the Hittites in the 2nd millennium BC.
+Located in the highlands of central Anatolia, Ancyra has a long history dating back to the Bronze Age.
+The oldest settlements in the area of modern Ankara belong to the Hatti civilization, which the Hittites succeeded in the 2nd millennium BC.
 Ancyra became a place of major importance during the Phrygian period in the 9th and 8th centuries BC and experienced a large expansion following the mass migration from Gordion (the capital of Phrygia).
 According to the Greek traveller and writer Pausanias, the mythical founder of Ancyra was King Midas.
-Midas found an anchor on the spot and subsequently gave the name to the town (the Greek name for the city was Ankyra which meant « anchor »).
+Midas found an anchor on the spot and subsequently gave the name to the town (the Greek name for the city was Ankyra, which meant « anchor »).

 Ancyra, a city of the Phrygians, was founded by Midas son of Gordius.
 And the anchor, which Midas found, was even as late as my time in the sanctuary of Zeus, as well as a spring called the Spring of Midas, water from which they say Midas mixed with wine to capture Silenus.
 Pausanias, Guide to Greece 1.4.5, trans.
 W.H.
 S. Jones, Loeb Library

 The Phrygians were later succeeded by the Lydians, Persians, Macedonians, and even Gauls from the Tectosages tribe.
-The latter, who had come all the way from what is now southern France, gave their name to the province.
-Ancyra was later incorporated to the Roman empire by Augustus in 25 BC when the Galatian king Amyntas died during a campaign against the Homanadenses.
-The new province of Galatia was created and Ancyra became its capital city.
+The latter, who had come from what is now southern France, gave their name to the province.
+Ancyra was later incorporated into the Roman empire by Augustus in 25 BC when the Galatian king Amyntas died during a campaign against the Homanadenses.
+The new province of Galatia was created, and Ancyra became its capital city.

-The anchor related to the legendary founding of Ancyra became the symbol of the city and most of its coins had an anchor depicted on the obverse.
-During the imperial period the city minted coins of Nero, Nerva, Trajan, Antoninus Pius, Lucius Verus, Commodus and Caracalla, while one of the magistrates of the city, a certain Julius Saturninus, minted coins to honour Antinous.
+The anchor related to the legendary founding of Ancyra became the city’s symbol, and most of its coins had an anchor depicted on the obverse.
+During the imperial period, the city minted coins of Nero, Nerva, Trajan, Antoninus Pius, Lucius Verus, Commodus and Caracalla, while one of the city’s magistrates, a certain Julius Saturninus, minted coins to honour Antinous.

 Like many cities of the eastern Roman empire, Ancyra enjoyed a period of considerable prosperity under Hadrian.
-It also became a major military base for it lay on the route of emperors and their armies as they marched between the western provinces and Syria.
-The first ruling emperor known to have passed through Ancyra was Trajan, embarking on his Parthian campaign in 113 AD.
+It also became a major military base, for it lay on the route of emperors and their armies as they marched between the western provinces and Syria.
+The first ruling emperor known to have passed through Ancyra was Trajan, embarking on his Parthian campaign in AD 113.
 He was soon followed by Hadrian just after he became emperor.

 At the time of Hadrian’s visit, the chief monument of Ancyra was the Temple of Augustus and Roma with its famous inscriptions, the Latin and Greek versions of the Res Gestae Divi Augusti (The Works of the Divine Augustus) and two lists of priests with details of their benefactions.
-The Latin text of the Res Gestae was engraved on the inner walls of the pronaos and was translated into Greek on the exterior walls of the cella.
-The temple was originally surrounded by eight columns at the front and the back, and fifteen columns along the north and south sides.
+The Latin text of the Res Gestae was engraved on the pronaos’ inner walls and translated into Greek on the exterior walls of the cella.
+The temple was originally surrounded by eight front and back columns and fifteen columns along the north and south sides.
 It was erected using the Corinthian order and was about 36 meters wide and almost 55 meters long.
 Today, only the core of the building still stands, preserved through its later use as a church when the opisthodomos was converted into an apse.

-Another monument of importance at the time of Hadrian’s visit was the theatre located to the southeast of the Temple of Augustus and Roma.
-It was discovered by chance on the western slopes of the Ankara Castle and subsequently excavated in the 1980’s.
-According to Julian Bennett, the theatre is quite likely to have been among the buildings constructed in the initial stages of the Roman urbanisation of Ancyra in the 1st century AD (Flavian period).
-Its remains consist of the foundations of the cavea, the orchestra and part of its floor pavement, the lower part of the scaenae frons as well as two vaulted parados.
+Another monument of importance at the time of Hadrian’s visit was the theatre located southeast of the Temple of Augustus and Roma.
+It was discovered by chance on the western slopes of Ankara Castle and subsequently excavated in the 1980s.
+According to Julian Bennett, the theatre is likely to have been among the buildings constructed in the initial stages of the Roman urbanization of Ancyra in the 1st century AD (Flavian period).
+Its remains consist of the foundations of the cavea, the orchestra and part of its floor pavement, the lower part of the scaenae frons, and two vaulted parados.
 There were at least 20 tiers of seats, suggesting a seating capacity of about 10,000, with four separate access stairways.

-The theatre would later become the location for the agones mystikoi, an artistic festival dedicated to Dionysus and Hadrian, which was possibly established in the emperor’s presence in 117 AD.
-As was later recorded in a decree of the association of artists who performed at the festival (IGR 3.209), Hadrian was included in the ceremonies as ‘neos Dionysos’ jointly with the god.
-This was probably the first time that Hadrian allowed himself to be called a god, but it certainly was not the last.
+The theatre would later become the location for the agones mystikoi, an arts festival dedicated to Dionysus and Hadrian, which was possibly established in the emperor’s presence in AD 117.
+As was later recorded in a decree of the association of artists who performed at the festival (IGR 3.209), Hadrian was jointly included in the ceremonies as ‘neos Dionysos’ with the god.
+This was probably the first time Hadrian allowed himself to be called a god, but it was not the last.

-The recent excavations revealed a number of sculptural pieces that once adorned the stage building of the theatre, including fragments of a cuirassed statue of Hadrian.
+The recent excavations revealed several sculptural pieces that once adorned the theatre’s stage building, including fragments of a cuirassed statue of Hadrian.
 The erection of such a statue in the theatre of Ancyra may have had links to the Dionysus festival.

 The study of the inscriptions from Ancyra attests to the existence of a gymnasion and a stadion in the city at the time of Hadrian’s visit.
-Some of the inscriptions in the ‘Priest List’, inscribed during the 1st century AD on the pronaos of the Temple of Augustus and Roma, refer to activities and contests organised for the imperial cult.
+Some inscriptions in the ‘Priest List’, inscribed during the 1st century AD on the pronaos of the Temple of Augustus and Roma, refer to activities and contests organized for the imperial cult.
 These events included athletic games as well as gladiatorial and venationes spectacles.
-One such show was organised in 30/31 AD by Pylaemenes, son of king Amyntas, and included ‘gladiatorial spectacles … bull fighting; bull wrestling; 50 pairs of gladiators … (and a) wild-beast fight’.
+One such show was organized in AD 30/31 by Pylaemenes, son of king Amyntas, and included ‘gladiatorial spectacles … bullfighting; bull wrestling; 50 pairs of gladiators … (and a) wild-beast fight’.

-Some of the archaeological finds related to the stadion of ancient Ancyra, including a group of andesite seats, are today displayed in the Roman Baths Museum at Ankara.
-The open air museum also displays many other architectural elements of Roman Ancyra as well as numerous funerary inscriptions and milestones found along the ancient roads around the city.
+Some archaeological finds related to the stadion of ancient Ancyra, including a group of andesite seats, are today displayed in the Roman Baths Museum at Ankara.
+The open-air museum also displays many other architectural elements of Roman Ancyra and numerous funerary inscriptions and milestones found along the ancient roads around the city.

 The Çankırı Kapı large bath complex uncovered by excavations carried out in 1937-1944 and subsequently opened to the public as an open-air museum has generally been dated to the 3rd century AD.
 While these great baths were not yet built at the time of Hadrian’s visit, the remains of smaller baths located to the southwest of the Çankırı Kapı bath complex have been dated to the Hadrianic period based on tiles that were used in the building.

-As suggested by Antony R. Birley in his biography of Hadrian, the emperor probably stayed in Ancyra for some days to recuperate a little and to deal with incoming dispatches.
-Hadrian would then continue making his way westwards towards Nicaea and Byzantium and Dacia at a later date.
+As suggested by Anthony R. Birley in his biography of Hadrian, the emperor probably stayed in Ancyra for some days to recuperate a little and to deal with incoming dispatches.
+Hadrian would then continue making his way westwards towards Nicaea and Byzantium, and Dacia at a later date.

-Juliopolis was a journey about five day’s west of Ancyra, thus Hadrian probably left the Galatian metropolis around the 6th of November while missives were arriving from every part of the empire.
+Juliopolis was a journey about five days west of Ancyra.
+Thus, Hadrian probably left the Galatian metropolis around 6th November while missives arrived from every part of the empire.